-With so many different photo booth styles (of varied quality) and so many companies in the market, it can be a very daunting task for customers to pick the right photo booth vendor.
+With so many different photo booth styles (of varied quality) and many companies in the market, it can be very daunting for customers to pick the right photo booth vendor.
 To add to the confusion, the prices can range from “dirt cheap” to “very expensive”….what’s the difference?
 What should you look for?
 How do you know who to trust and who to book for your very special day?

 Using my experience and knowledge about the photo booth business, I would like to list a few things for you to consider:

-How many photo booths do they have on inventory?
+How many photo booths do they have in inventory?
 How many staff members do they have?
 How many events do they average per week?
 Per month?

 So what did we learn?